 Behavioral Counselor Licensure

-The National Board For Certified Counselors (NBCC) administers the NCE used by all 50 states and districts for licensure.
+The National Board For Certified Counselors (NBCC) administers the NCE used by all 50 states and districts for behavioral counseling licensure.
 Individuals should contact their state licensure board with questions about requirements and testing since the application process varies.

 Your state may require the NCE and the National Clinical Mental Health Counseling Examination (NCMHC).
 The NCE is typically taken to receive your first level counselor license, allowing you to practice under supervision.
 The NCMHC will allow you to practice independently.